PicoScope 7 Software

 Definitions for standard Pico-supplied oscilloscope probes and current clamps are included.
 User-created probes may be saved for later use.

-Example code, hosted on the Pico Technology GitHub pages, shows how to interface to third-party software packages such as Microsoft Excel, National Instruments LabVIEW and MathWorks MATLAB.
+Example code, hosted on the Pico Technology GitHub pages, shows how to interface to third-party software packages such as Microsoft Excel, National Instruments LabVIEW and MathWorks MATLAB and programming languages including:

 The drivers support USB data streaming, a mode that captures gap-free continuous data over USB direct to the PC’s RAM or hard disk at rates of up to 156.25 MS/s for USB 3.0 devices.
 Capture size is limited only by available PC storage.
-Sampling rates in streaming mode are subject to PC specifications and application loading.
+Sampling rates in streaming mode are subject to PC specifications, product specifications and application loading.